hang-justin/SoundCloudClone/backend/API-docs-SoundCloud.md

     }
     ```

-* Error response: Couldn't find an Album with the specified id
+* Error response: Couldn't find an Album with the specified albumId if albumId
+  is not null
   * Status Code: 404
   * Headers:
     * Content-Type: application/json